jolocom/jolocom-lib/docs/signedCredentials.rst

   const registry = Jolocom.registry.jolocom.create()

-  // The credential will often be received serialized in its JSON form.
+  // The credential will often be received serialized in its JSON form. const receivedCredential = JolocomLib.parse.signedCredential(json)

-  const registry = JolocomLib.registries.jolocom.create()
-  const receivedCredential = JolocomLib.parse.signedCredential(json)

-  const issuerIdentity = await registry.resolve(receivedCredential.issuer)
+  const valid = await JolocomLib.util.validateDigestable(receivedCredential)
-  const issuerPublicKey = getIssuerPublicKey(receivedCredential.signer.keyId, issuerIdentity.didDocument)
-  console.log(await JolocomLib.keyProvider.verifyDigestable(issuerPublicKey, signedCred)) // true

-.. note:: The process for fetching the issuer's public key for signature validation is slightly cumbersome in the current version.
-Rest assured, we are working on it, and will focus on improving this part of the api for the next release.

 The previous step amounts to resolving the DID document associated with the credential ``issuer`` by using the listed public keys to validate the credential signature.

-If you already know the public key corresponding to the signing party, it is not necessary to resolve the DID document as outlined below:
+If you already know the public key corresponding to the signing party, it is not necessary to resolve the DID document:

 .. code-block:: typescript